-Condition Requirement Where addressed Annexure A, Part A, Condition 12 To minimise impacts to the aquatic environment, the approval holder must comply with conditions 20-25 of the NSW approval relating to biosecurity and fish management.
-Snowy 2.0 BRMP; Snowy 2.0 TFMP; Snowy 2.0 RFMP; Snowy 2.0 AqHMP Annexure A, Part A, Condition 13 To minimise potential impacts of pest fish movement on protected matters, the approval holder must, in addition to conditions 22c and 24d of the NSW approval: a. investigate reasonable measures, including the installation of secondary fish barriers, to protect tributaries identified as priority receiving sites for the establishment of stocking insurance populations of the Macquarie Perch and Stocky Galaxias; b. include the findings of the investigation in the Biosecurity Risk Management Plan required by condition 22 of the NSW approval, and the Threatened Fish Management Plan required by condition 24 of the NSW approval; and c. before undertaking any stocking of insurance populations required by condition 24d of the NSW approval, implement those measures determined under condition 13a to protect tributaries identified as priority receiving sites for the establishment of stocking insurance populations of the Macquarie Perch and Stocky Galaxias.
+Condition Requirement Where addressed Annexure A, Part A, Condition 12 A, must comply with conditions 20-25 of the NSW approval relating to Annexure A, Part A, Condition 13 To minimise potential impacts of pest fish movement on protected matters, the approval holder must, in addition to conditions 22c and 24d of the NSW approval: a. investigate reasonable measures, including the installation of secondary fish barriers, to protect tributaries identified as priority receiving sites for the establishment of stocking insurance populations of the Macquarie Perch and Stocky Galaxias; b. include the findings of the investigation in the Biosecurity Risk Management Plan required by condition 22 of the NSW approval, and the Threatened Fish Management Plan required by condition 24 of the NSW approval; and c. before undertaking any stocking of insurance populations required by condition 24d of the NSW approval, implement those measures determined under condition 13a to protect tributaries identified as priority receiving sites for the establishment of stocking insurance populations of the Macquarie Perch and Stocky Galaxias.
 Snowy 2.0 BRMP (This Plan); Section 10 Annexure A, Part A, Condition 14 The Biosecurity Risk Management Plan required by condition 22 of the NSW approval, and the Threatened Fish Management Plan required by condition 24 of the NSW approval, must be peer reviewed by an independent, suitably-qualified expert/s approved by the Department. a.
 The peer review must be made publicly available on the approval holder's website within 10 business days of finalisation; and b.
 The peer review must be undertaken prior to approval of the Biosecurity Risk Management Plan and Threatened Fish Management Plan by the Director-General of the NSW Department of Primary Industries.
 Snowy 2.0 TFMP; Snowy 2.0 BRMP (This Plan); Section 1.6 Annexure A, Part A, Condition 15 The Biosecurity Risk Management Plan and the Threatened Fish Management Plan must include provisions to make monitoring data (excluding sensitive ecological data) available as part of the monitoring, evaluation and reporting programs required by condition 22d and 24g of the NSW approval.
-Snowy 2.0 TFMP; Snowy 2.0 BRMP (This Plan); Section 7 Annexure A, Part A, Condition 16 The approval holder must implement the Biosecurity Risk Management Plan and Threatened Fish Management Plan approved by the Director- General of the NSW Department of Primary Industries until the end date of this approval, unless otherwise agreed by the Minister in writing.
+Snowy 2.0 TFMP; Snowy 2.0 BRMP (This Plan); Section 7 Annexure A, Part A, Condition 16 The approval holder must implement the Biosecurity Risk Management Plan and Threatened Fish Management Plan approved by the Director-General of the NSW Department of Primary Industries until the end date of this approval, unless otherwise agreed by the Minister in writing.
 Snowy 2.0 TFMP; Snowy 2.0 BRMP (This Plan); Section 1.8